byu-oit/handel/docs/supported-services/apigateway.rst

     custom_domains:
     - dns_name: <string> # The DNS name for the API Gateway.
 Must be a valid DNS name.
       https_certificate: <arn> # The Amazon Certificate Manager certificate to use.
-This certificate must be in the same region as the API Gateway instance.
+This certificate must be in the us-east-1 region.

 See :ref:`route53zone-records` for more information on how DNS records will be created.